5ahanaBM/AI_Interviewer_MVP/readme.md

 ### Interview Summary
 ![Summary](frontend/public/screenshots/FinalInterviewSummaryReport.png)

-## Trade-offs
+## Trade offs

-* LLM-based parsing offers richer context understanding but may occasionally hallucinate or misformat JSON.
+* LLM based parsing offers richer context understanding but may occasionally hallucinate or misformat JSON.
 * There's a dependency on external API availability and cost.
 * No persistent DB or user login to maintain candidate history.
 * Question variety and tagging are handcrafted; could be extended with real-world job datasets.
-* Stateless vector store — not optimized for large-scale use cases.
+* Stateless vector store not optimized for large-scale use cases.

 ---

 ## Future Improvements

-* Role-specific interview paths
+* Role specific interview paths
 * Admin view with candidate analytics
 * Configurable interview length/difficulty
 * Audio/video integration for realism